 - All service done by Christians was loving service, for food or for anything else.

-- Those special servants who by virtue of the particular need, their special qualifications, the blessing of the elders, were appointed to a specific ministry in the church.
+- Those special servants who by virtue of their special qualifications and the blessing of the elders, were appointed to a specific ministry in the church.

-- With time, the word diakonos/deacon referring to the person and all the words derived from this word referring to various kinds of service would be primarily used to describe church workers and church work (unlike the other words for service).
+- With time, the word diakonos/deacon and all the words derived from this word referring to various kinds of service would be primarily used to describe church workers and church work (unlike the other words for service).

-Like many other words that had multiple meanings (I.e.: apostle/messenger [Barnabas - Acts 14:14] sent by an official or THE Apostle or messenger sent specifically by Christ [Matthew 10:2], the word diakonos or deacon would have different meanings based on the context:
+Like many other words that had multiple meanings (e.g. apostle/messenger - someone sent by an official [Barnabas - Acts 14:14] or THE Apostle or messenger - someone specifically sent by Christ [Peter, James, John, etc. - Matthew 10:2]) the word diakonos or deacon, like the word Apostle, would have different meanings based on the context:

 1. For example, any servant in the church rendering a service of some kind in Christ was a diakonos: